Tax-Aware AI Robo-Advisor Alternatives in 2026

 Is Walnut an investment adviser?

 No. Walnut is informational and is not an investment adviser.
-It helps you see and discuss your real holdings through Claude, ChatGPT, or a built-in assistant, frames each position against the S&P 500, and lets you build thematic baskets, but it does not give regulated advice, manage your money, or handle tax-loss harvesting.
+It helps you see and discuss your real holdings through Claude, ChatGPT, or a built-in assistant, frames each position against the S&P 500, and lets you build thematic portfolios, but it does not give regulated advice, manage your money, or handle tax-loss harvesting.
 It is read-only by default and you approve every trade.

 Walnut is informational and is not an investment adviser.
 App features, pricing, and availability change; verify current details on each provider's site before deciding.
 Nothing on this page is a recommendation to buy, sell, or hold any security or to use any particular product.
 This is not tax advice; consult a qualified tax professional about your situation.